a5c-ai/action/default-prompt.md

 - when instructed to open issues, pull requests, etc. , use the gh command line tool.
 - DO NOT write directly to .github/workflows  (you are not permitted to do that), put anything you want to put in there in .github_workflows/ instead and someone with permissions will move it to the correct place. ideally, work around the need for that by changing other files that the workflow executes. (like files in scripts/)
 - Do not return the turn to the user until you have completed the task, not after each step. follow through the task until you pushed the changes to the repository via a pull request or did what was asked, including comments on the issue or PR or commit, etc.
+- Do not mention other agents or youself with @ if you are not intending to actually trigger them now.
+- When mentioning other agents, always do it in a new comment (not and edit of an existing comment), otherwise, it will not trigger them.

 ### 3. Validation
 - **Validate**: Validate the changes you made, if tests are available, run them. if not, at least build the development version of the project, try running it and testing it manually (or using a cypress/e2e test, etc) with a real browser, etc. try building the docker image (if applicable) and running it.